jorgschonau/jorgschonau.github.io/sentiments_issues.md

 Index 75 shows a peak for the sentiment "joy", however, when investigating closer, this section of the book contains an old childhood memory that is still haunting Winston.

-When he is still a child, he steals a small piece chocolate under the eyes of his starving mother and his baby sister and runs away.
-When he comes back hours later, both mother and sister are gone, never to be seen again.
+When he was young child, Winston grabs a small piece chocolate under the eyes of his starving mother and his baby sister and runs away.
+When he comes back hours later, both his mother and sister are gone, never to be seen again.

-precious, chocolate, mother, food (as in the lack of food, rationing of food, the fighting over food ...)
+Examples of words would contributed to a high score for the sentiment "joy": precious, chocolate, mother, food (as in the "lack of food", "rationing of food", the fighting over food ...)